RodAlc24/baup/README.md

 This command has the opposite function as import, copying the files from the backups folder to their original locations.
 The export command counts, as import did, with the partial (-p,--partial) option for exporting only one part of the files.

-### Commit
+### Git

-Using git, this command commits the changes made in the backups repository.
+This command allows the user to call the git command in the backups folder.
-Any options that you write after baup will be passed as arguments to the git commit command.
+Since this command calls git, the user will be able to call any git command suported by their version.

-For example, if you ran `baup commit -m "Test"`, the program will `git add .` and `git commit -m "Test"`
+Furthermore, if you call the command `baup git commit ...` the utility will execute `git add .` before creating the commit.

-### Push

-As the commit command did, push uses git to push all the commits made in the repository.
-Also, the push command will pass any arguments to the git command.

-### Pull

-This command works the same as push or commit, but for pulling any changes to the local repository from the remote repository.

 ### Edit